nus-cs2103-AY2526S1/ip/docs/README.md

 ## Acknowledgements
 - Based on the [iP project template](https://github.com/se-edu).
-- AI assistance was used (e.g., GitHub Copilot, ChatGPT) to improve code quality and documentation.
+- AI assistance was used (ChatGPT) to improve code quality and documentation.